superfly/docs/gpus/getting-started-gpus.html.md

 ## How do I run a GPU Machine on Fly.io?

 A Fly GPU Machine works very similarly to a CPU-only (or "normal") Fly Machine, and has access to the same platform features by default.
 It boots up with GPU drivers installed and you can run `nvidia-smi` right away.
-So to run a Fly App that uses CUDA compute is a slight variation on running any Fly App.
+So running a Fly App that uses CUDA compute is a slight variation on running any Fly App.
 In a nutshell:

 1. Make sure GPUs are enabled on your Fly Organization.
 1. Tell the Fly Platform to provision your Machines on Fly GPU hosts.